-Thanks to the IT skills gap and other contributing factors, the number of open IT positions across the country, and world, is at an all-time high.
+Thanks to the IT skills gap and other contributing factors (such as the global COVID-19 pandemic), the number of open IT positions across the country, and world, is at an all-time high.
 While this may be good news for IT professionals, it’s a nightmare for employers.
 That’s because having empty positions and being short staffed can prove to be detrimental to a business – in more ways than one.

 The Risks of Leaving a Role Open for Too Long

-Elevated Stress Levels – The longer a position stays open, and the longer existing staff must cover for it, the greater the likelihood of employee burnout due to stress.
+The longer a position stays open, and the longer existing staff must cover for it, the greater the likelihood of employee burnout due to stress.
 According to an O.C.
-Tanner report – a firm specializing in employee recognition and workplace culture – employees are more likely to leave a position when stress levels are high or if they’re feeling burned out.
+Tanner report (a firm specializing in employee recognition and workplace culture), employees are more likely to leave a position when stress levels are high or if they’re feeling burned out.
 Not to mention, employee burnout also leads to decreased productivity, an increase in errors, absenteeism, and other organizational costs.

 So, what’s the solution to this problem?